keep-calm-and-develop/keep-calm-and-develop/README.md

 </p>

 ### About Me 🚀
 Hi, I'm <b>Aniket Jadhav</b>.
 I have been working as a Front-End Developer since 2016 and currently as a Software engineer at [Nirmata](https://nirmata.com/).

 I am very passionate and curious about the every stack and process in Software development.
 I think Developing is the best medicine when combined with the Laughter and Passion 💙.

-In my free I like to play and watch ~soccer~ football ⚽, to watch and learn about Geo-politics and Science related stuff and to brag about how great my jokes are  (that know one laugh at them except myself 😅) and logic behind them 😏.
+In my free I like to play and watch ~soccer~ football ⚽, and to play video games 🕹️ like Valorant, Dota2 and CS1.6 (old school 🤎) and to brag about how great my jokes are  (that know one laugh at them except myself 😅) and logic behind them 😏.

-Also like to day dream about solving a problem that will change millions of lives (not just only human lives) 👼.
+🌞 Also like to day dream about solving a problem that will change millions of lives (not just only human lives) 👼.

+💬 Ask me about anything [here](https://github.com/keep-calm-and-develop/keep-calm-and-develop/issues)

 ### Technologies that I love (because I use them :P)